-General statement of principles regarding Commissions of the IUCr
+Guidelines regarding Commissions of the IUCr

-This Statement is intended for the guidance of the Chairs and members of the IUCr Commissions.
+These guidelines are intended for the guidance of the Chairs and members of the IUCr Commissions.
 The Executive Committee and the IUCr greatly appreciate the valuable, voluntary work undertaken by the Commissions and wish to encourage the crystallographic community to cooperate with the Commissions and to participate in their activities.

 The Commissions are working bodies charged with a number of tasks for the IUCr